 Since many of the forms of scholarship listed above may function simultaneously as scholarship, teaching and service, the candidate will articulate the confluence of these categories.
-In
+In addition, candidates will discriminate between three different qualitative types of scholarly activities:

 Category A: Scholarly activities that are peer reviewed and disseminated outside the university.
 "Peer review" refers to a process by which an activity is accepted by one's professional community to be of the highest caliber.
 Peer reviewers may be professional critics or other authors, artistic directors, producers, publishers, performers, designers, conference or adjudication event organizers, officers of professional associations, or colleagues within the field who submit formal professional commentary.
 These kinds of activities include, but are not limited to: